marc-andrew/ios-app-redirection-page/README.md

 Users don’t like extra steps, especially because downloading a new app is already relatively high-friction.
 Adding another tap certainly doesn’t help.

-* Users can press “Cancel.”
+* Users can press “Cancel”
 This is the much bigger problem.
 Pressing “Cancel” can leave users trapped on an empty page in Safari.
 Even worse, if they’ve come from another app and then go back to click the same link again, it’ll show this error message and do nothing:

 ![iOS Safari Error Message](/2-Safari-Modal-Error-Message-opt.png)